hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

 type to verify that it conforms to the requirements, without having to write similar tests repeatedly.
 Here's an example:

-First, define a fixture class template, as we did with typed tests:
+is_first, define a fixture class template, as we did with typed tests:

 ```
 template <typename T>